The following countries with institutes participate in IEA Task 47 Turbinia

 To participate in the research activities of Task 47, researchers must reside in a country that participates in the IEA Wind Agreement AND has agreed by official letter to participate in Task 47.
 The participating member country of the IEA Wind TCP must designate a lead institution that agrees to the obligations of Task participation (pay the annual fee and agree to perform specified parts of the work plan).

 Active researchers (performing part of the work plan) benefit from meetings and professional exchange during the term of the Task.
-In the particular case of IEA Task 47 the measurement results will, where possible, be shared into the consortium so that partners get first hand information from unique new data.
+In the particular case of IEA Task 47, the measurement results will, where possible, be shared with the consortium so that partners get first-hand information from unique new data.
 Countries participating in the Task benefit from the information developed by the Task.
 The value of the research performed is many times the cost of the country participation fee or the labor contributed to carrying out the work plan.

-The Task 47 begin date is January 1st 2021 after which it will run for 4 years until December 31st 2024.
-A detailed planning of the activities can be found under the tab Work Plan and Objectives but roughly speaking the following main activities can be distinguished:
+The Task 47 begin date is January 1st, 2021 after which it will run for 4 years until December 31st, 2024.
+Detailed planning of the activities can be found under the tab Work Plan and Objectives but roughly speaking the following main activities can be distinguished:

 - Turbulent calculations on the DanAero experiment.
 The calculations are done in 2 rounds, the first round started in 2021.
-A comparison was made on basis of statistical properties but also on a time series basis where special emphasis will be put on a consistent comparison between calculations and measurements.
+A comparison was made on basis of statistical properties but also on a time series basis where the special emphasis will be put on a consistent comparison between calculations and measurements.
 A second round started in 2023 at sheared conditions, for which some modelling issues are believed to be the reason for differences found in the first round.

 - Calculations on 15 MW RWT, where a mutual comparison of low fidelity results with high fidelity results will be made.
 This will start with a check on the model description.
 Thereto the input for the 15 MW RWT has been prepared for both lifting line and CFD codes and results are checked.
 In 2023 calculations are done at turbulent conditions.